 The International Journal of ePortfolio (IJeP) is a double-blind, peer-reviewed, open access journal freely available online.
-It is published twice a year (March and September).
-Subscriptions and fees are not required to access this journal; however, readers desiring hardcopies of issues can order them via our Current Issue and Past Issues links above.
+It is published twice a year (April and October).
+Subscriptions and fees are not required to access this journal or to be published in this journal; however, readers desiring hardcopies of issues can order them via our Current Issue and Past Issues links above.

 The mission of the International Journal of ePortfolio (IJeP) is to encourage the study of practices and pedagogies associated with ePortfolio in educational settings.
 The journal’s focus includes the explanation, interpretation, application, and dissemination of researchers’, practitioners’, and developers’ experiences relevant to ePortfolio.
 It also serves to provide a multi-faceted, single source of information for those engaging in projects and practices associated with ePortfolio.
 A refereed (blind) peer-reviewed journal, IJeP embraces inquiry into ePortfolio in educational settings holistically; therefore, manuscripts considering the following areas of investigation are welcomed: